NicolaPicciafuoco/SoftwareSecurity_blockchain/README.md

 This project has been developed as part of the Software Security and Blockchain course, held by Prof. Luca Spalazzi at the Università Politecnica delle Marche in Ancona, Italy.

-The project has been developed by the following students:
+This application has been developed by the following students:

 - [Nicola Picciafuoco](https://github.com/NicolaPicciafuoco)
 - [Alessandro Rossini](https://github.com/oathbound01)